 With MachineMetrics, operators, managers, and other key stakeholders have immediate visibility with real-time, accurate machine data.
 Because data is in real-time, they have fingertip access via tablets remotely or dashboards at the machine and above the shop floor to understand the actual cause of the failure.

-The dashboards and reports are intuitive, providing quick insight into the cause of the downtime and providing quick answers for action.
+The dashboards and reports are intuitive, providing quick insight into the cause of the downtime and providing quick solutions for action and lowering operating costs.

 With MachineMetrics software, machine data can be used to trigger workflows.
-These powerful tools ensure that the correct information is sent to the right person or automated system for action.
-These actions take the form of incidents, notifications, or webhooks, and each can optimize processes by enabling fast action when issues arise.
+These powerful tools ensure that the correct information is sent to the right person or automated system for implementing actions.
+These actions take the form of incidents, notifications, helpful links, or webhooks, and each can optimize processes by enabling fast action when issues arise.

 Further reading: Top 10 Workflows for Manufacturers

 An incident may trigger an email or text notification to the right person.
 In the past, operators needed to rely on visual cues, phones, PA systems, or other communication methods to notify others of a problem.
-Often, the person informed was the wrong person for the task.
-And in many cases, the operator may not know what the problem is.
+Often, the risk was that the person informed was the wrong person for the task.
+In many cases, the operator may not know what the problem is.
 With incidents, the correct issue is reported saving time to restart or repair.

 Notifications allow communication immediately, saving time and reducing the number of steps to identify and solve the problem.
 If a supervisor knows the message indicates a lack of feedstock, they can skip the trip to the machine and proceed directly to the bottlenecked process upstream.

 Webhooks take the level of action even further.
 These tiny packets of data may be used to trigger a remedial action by the machine itself.
-Or they may be used in conjunction with a computerized maintenance management system (CMMS) to notify maintenance teams automatically, check stock for the spare part and order its issuance to the technician, speeding repair and restart.
+Or they may be used in conjunction with a computerized maintenance management system (CMMS) to notify maintenance teams automatically, check stock for the spare part and order its issuance to the technician, increasing the integrity of the system and speeding up repair and restart times.

 MachineMetrics can empower a manufacturer to utilize accurate machine conditions to develop condition-based, predictive, or prescriptive maintenance programs.
 The health of equipment can be assessed at any moment, and operators and managers can save time and maintenance costs by leaving behind reactive maintenance programs.

 The result is a vastly improved Overall Equipment Effectiveness (OEE) that reduces downtime and helps improve processes by adding strategically designed maintenance strategies into the value stream.
-This data is then added to the analytics to allow even more precise optimization of all processes.
+This data is then added to the analytics to allow even more precise optimization of all areas of manufacturing and build confidence in the integrity of the system.

 MachineMetrics allows manufacturers to harness the power of data at the machine and factory levels.
-With a powerful range of Edge devices combined with an AI-enabled data platform, MachineMetrics can supply apps or help you build your own to drive actionable insights based on real-time data and conditions to optimize processes in any environment.
-Contact MachineMetrics today so they can show you how to get the most of your data.
+With a powerful range of Edge devices combined with an AI-enabled data platform, MachineMetrics can supply apps or help you build your own apps and models to drive efficient and actionable insights based on real-time data and conditions to optimize processes in any environment.
+Contact us today so we can show you how to get the most from your data.

 47 Pleasant St, Suite 2-S, Northampton, MA 01060